 It’s a far cry from the 2003 version of Google results.
 Does this prehistoric SERP interface ring a bell?
 Luckily, we’re not there anymore.

 organic searches.
-While it used to be like that in the past, as we’ve seen, the main purpose and driving force of Google - or any search engine for that matter - has always been to have your queries answered as quickly and efficiently as possible, and in a way that will attract your attention and be easy on the eyes.
+While it used to be like that in the past (as seen above), the primary purpose and driving force of Google - or any search engine for that matter - has always been to have your queries answered as quickly and efficiently as possible, and in a way that will attract your attention but be easy on the eyes.

 Google is the main entry point to the internet for billions of people.
 This makes appearing in Google Search results a key factor for almost every business.
 And Google reviews and ratings have a massive impact on local businesses’ online profiles.
 Marketing agencies, especially those with a large number of clients from various industries, rely heavily on obtaining reliable SEO tools.
-They are not only a means of effectively performing various tasks, but also a means of successful management and analysis of results.
+They are not only a means of effectively performing multiple tasks but also a means of successful management and analysis of results.
 You can look for things like how the top-ranking pages are writing their page titles, the keywords they're targeting, how they format their content, or take it a stage further and do some deeper link analysis.

 Typical use cases for Google Search scraping are, among thousands of others: